-As a last resort, you can sue in small claims court.
+As a last resort, you might be able to sue in small claims court.
 It's easy and inexpensive, and you don't need a lawyer, as we'll discuss next.

 If your neighbor keeps disturbing you, you can sue, and ask the court for money damages or to order the neighbor to stop the noise ("abate the nuisance," in legal terms).
 For money damages alone, you can use the small claims court option.
 For a court order telling somebody to stop doing something (an order or "injunction"), you'll probably have to sue in regular court.

 Of course, what you really want is for the nuisance to stop.
 But getting a small claims court to order a neighbor to pay you money can be amazingly effective.
 It won't necessarily yield a payment (enforcing small claims court judgments can be a problem), but it might bring the noise levels down!

 To win, you'll need to show:

 You can learn more in the Small Claims Court area of Nolo's website.

 You can ask for a landlord's help in quieting the neighbor.
 Standard rental and lease agreements contain a clause entitled "Quiet Enjoyment."
 This clause gives tenants the right to occupy their rental in peace—and imposes upon them the responsibility not to disturb their neighbors.
 It's the landlord's job to enforce both sides of this bargain.

 If, for example, the neighbor's stereo is keeping you up every night, the tenant is probably violating the rental agreement and could be evicted.
 Especially if several neighbors complain, the landlord will probably order the tenant to comply with the lease or face eviction.

 Usually, problems with barking dogs can be resolved without resorting to police or courts.
 If you do wind up in court, however, a judge will be more sympathetic if you first made at least some effort to work things out informally.
 Here are the steps to take when you're losing patience (or sleep) over a neighbor's noisy dog: